syacef/INDE1/README.md

 ## Deployment

-TinyX is deployed on Kubernetes.
+Our Project is deployed on Kubernetes.
 The deployment process is handled through our CI/CD pipeline.

 To deploy the whole stack, just use: